 It’s for those nights when it is far too much to stir, cut, saute, blend, whiz, spice up, make tadkas.
 When the weather is nice it is perfect for a BBQ.

 You might like to browse our other BBQ recipes here.

 Our favourites are Roasted Carrots with Pomegranate Molasses , BBQ’d Vegetables with Peppery Dressing and Roasted Grapes.

 If you haven’t see it already, take a look at Part 1 of this BBQ series to see Grilled Fennel with Lemon and Parmesan and Grilled Broccoli with Preserved Lemon and Part 2 of this BBQ Series to see Melty Cheese and Baked Bananas.
 Do browse the complete BBQ Series of recipes, there are so many more recipes including Baked Garlicky Eggplant, Baked Apricots, and Hot Tomato Salad.
 Find inspiration in our Winter recipes here.

 Continue reading “Grilled Vegetables on the BBQ | Quick Meals”

 From the market to the kitchen in Italian style.

 Trawling the Farmer’s markets, the result was a full shopping bag topped with some sweet autumn cherry tomatoes, some rapé (rapini), and my favourite organic pizza dough.
 They came together in a pizza.

-Take a look at our other pizzas here and here, and a collection of tomato recipes here and here.
-Check out our oven dried tomatoes here and here.
-Find inspiration in our Autumn recipes here and here.
+Take a look at our other pizzas here, and a collection of tomato recipes here.
+Check out our oven dried tomatoes.
+Find inspiration in our Early Autumn recipes too.

 Continue reading “Haloumi Pizza with Oven Dried Tomatoes”